sjbader/XIO-SNAP/README.md

 # Description
 This script is used to create EMC/Dell XIO snapshots used for backups or SUP refreshes of the Epic EMR system.
 It could be used for other purposes as well.

 A snapshot is kept for each day of the week (Monday, Tuesday, Wednesday, etc) to offer multiple restore points.
-A RW snaphsot as well as a Read Only snapshot is also created.
-A SUP snapshot is too.
+Read-Write, Read-Only, and SUP snapshots are created as well.
 The below is a summary of the snapshots created:

 	The script will create the following SnapShot sets:
 		CGName-SUP	== For SUP (Read/Write)